Course Details

 Barry Jefferd

-Barry was one of the first accountants in the country to pass the Institute of Chartered Accountants in England and Wales’ probate qualification, and now heads up GH Probate Ltd – the probate division of George Hay – which has been providing non-contentious probate services for over 10 years.
+Barry was one of the first accountants in the country to pass the Institute of Chartered Accountants in England and Wales’ probate qualification and now heads up GH Probate Ltd – the probate division of George Hay.
+He is also a director of GH Wills Ltd, George Hay’s division providing bespoke Will writing services.

+He supports other accountancy firms with probate and specialist tax matters, and he is an expert in Share and Business Valuations having appeared in both the High and County Courts as an expert witness.
 He is currently Deputy President of the Association of Tax Technicians (ATT), the country’s leading professional body dealing with tax compliance.